 We are committed to privacy for everyone who accesses this website.
 Under the General Data Protection Regulations (“GDPR”) we must comply with those regulations which are designed to ensure that any data provided to us is processed with due care and attention.

 If you do not agree to our processing of your data in the manner outlined in this Policy, please do not submit any personal data to us.

 What Data We Collect and How We Use It

-We collect personal data from individuals who represent members, prospective members and other interested parties.
-This data is limited to contact information such as email and postal addresses and telephone numbers.
+We collect personal data from individuals who represent members and clients, prospective members and clients, and other interested parties.
+This data is limited to contact information such as email and postal addresses and telephone numbers and organisation name.

 We also collect corporate data in order to deliver the benefits of membership as well as ancillary services that we offer to members.

 · Information on modern slavery and labour exploitation in supply chains

 We process personal data on the consent basis for those who are only interested in receiving news and updates about us and on the contractual basis for individuals who represent corporate bodies who are members/clients/partners.

 For those individuals whose personal data is processed on the basis of consent, an opt-out is available either by clicking the unsubscribe link in a news update email or by contacting us at firstname.lastname@example.org